 Initiates or accelerates the recovery of an ecosystem that has been degraded, damaged or contaminated from human activity or natural agents.

-Produces professionals who will manage both wild and captive populations of fish, birds, mammals, reptiles, and amphibians, as well as their habitats in a variety of settings.
+Conserves and manages wild and captive populations of fish, birds, mammals, reptiles, and amphibians, as well as their habitats in a variety of settings.

 Go beyond the classroom with these opportunities

 Join a club at SNR and meet other students just like you while learning from professionals, volunteering around the community, and having fun.
-There are eight clubs to choose from.
+There are ten clubs to choose from.

 Come for a Visit